DIY chair occupancy sensor

 My solution

-This “hack” uses a Zigbee contact sensor connected to a car seat sensor to detect if a chair is occupied, exactly what I needed!
+So I found the solution with this “hack”.
+It uses a contact (or leak) sensor connected to a car seat pressure sensor to detect if a chair is occupied, exactly what I needed!

 Table of Contents